3022-2/raccoon_clipper/README.md

 - allows discord webhook (whenever a address is detected you get a discord notification which says the computer name and that the address has been changed), doesnt need any installs as uses http.client rather than requests to send POST requests to webhook
 - option to ping @everyone
 - malware saved as .pyw and then compiled to .exe meaning that the malware runs in the background silently
-- has a 3 restard incubate feature
+- has a 4 restart incubate feature
 - has a ignore feature (to not run on computers with a given computer name)

 features i will want to add in the future